The Halls Head Small Animal Clinic is a purpose built veterinary hospital established in 1989 by Dr Gendle and his wife Julia.

 Richard’s warm friendly nature with the clients and compassion shown to their pets saw him quickly establish a large clientele.

-He became a partner in the practice in 2005 and remains a part owner of the practice today.
+He became a partner in the practice in 2005 and on the 1st December 2021 became the sole owner of the practice.

 Richard’s experience and knowledge in all aspects of veterinary medicine and surgery, along with his caring manner with the pets and their owners, is invaluable to the practice.
 He has a special interest in complex soft tissue and orthopaedic surgery.